COVID-19 (Coronavirus Disease 2019) Updates : CRRSAA and ARP Program Information

-You may be eligible for CRRSAA funding if you are enrolled in the Spring 2021 term.
+You may be eligible for CRRSAA funding if you are enrolled in the Summer 2021 term.

-Students must be actively enrolled in at least one course that is part of a credential (associate degree, technical diploma, or certificate).
+Students must be actively enrolled in at least one post-secondary course.

 The CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell Grants, and now includes authorization for grants to students exclusively enrolled in distance education.